jzpchen/SpeakerVolume/README.md

 ```

 The application will:
-1. Automatically discover SSC devices on your network
+1. Start immediately with a responsive interface
+2. Show scanning status while discovering speakers
+3. Automatically connect when speakers are found
-2. Display the current level in dB
+4. Display the current level in dB
-3. Allow precise adjustment via + and - buttons
+5. Allow precise adjustment via + and - buttons
-4. Keep all speakers synchronized
+6. Keep all speakers synchronized
-5. Update readings every 2 seconds
+7. Update readings every 2 seconds

 ## Requirements